Open House Ministries

 OHM envisions a community where God’s love and grace has restored lives and ended homelessness.

-The “Open House Campaign” funded and built a $3.3M three-story, 15,588 square foot family resource center adjacent to its shelter and thrift store.
+In 2018, the “Open House Campaign” funded and built a $3.3M three-story, 15,588 square foot family resource center adjacent to its shelter and thrift store.
 28% of resources provided by the Tod and Maxine McClaskey Foundation, 69% was from foundation support, 2% from board members, 2% from in-kind, 11% was from leadership support and community campaign.

 The Tod and Maxine McClaskey Family Resource Center provides a mix of classrooms, offices, conference rooms and a gymnasium, along with satellite offices for community partners who work alongside them in their mission.